KhyatiAgrawal/PressToDress/README.md

 # PressToDress
-This is the github for my cos 333 project called press to dress.
+This is the github for our cos 333 project called press to dress.